Brainsware/modelize/README.md

 Post.comments()
 ```

 has_many relation access is always extended with an 's'.
-So relation 'comment', turns to to 'comments'
+So relation 'comment', turns to 'comments'

 ```coffee
 relation_get([parameters], [callbackOrObservable])